International Olympic Committee

-International Olympic Committee (IOC) is the international, non-governmental, sports governing body of the modern Olympic Games.
+The International Olympic Committee (IOC) is the international, non-governmental, sports governing body of the modern Olympic Games.
 Founded in 1894 by Pierre de Coubertin and Demetrios Vikelas, it is based in Lausanne, Switzerland.
 The IOC is the authority responsible for organising the Summer, Winter, and Youth Olympics.
 The IOC is also the governing body of the National Olympic Committees (NOCs) and the worldwide Olympic Movement, which includes all entities and individuals involved in the Olympic Games.
-As of 2020, 206 NOCs officially were recognised by the IOC.
 Since 2025, the IOC president has been Kirsty Coventry.

+As of 2026, a total of 206 countries and territories are officially recognised by the IOC and participate in the Olympics.

 Mission

 Its stated mission is to promote Olympism throughout the world and to lead the Olympic Movement: